A long wall of graffiti art on the side of a brick building in upscale Provenza reminds passersby that coffee is better

 Desarolladores de café, which means coffee developers, is a micro roaster and one of those “no frills” neighbourhood cafés, a little rough around the edges outside but serves up damn good coffee inside.
-Tucked away inside a garage-like space, it’s easy to miss and when I was there it didn’t seem to get a ton of foot traffic.
+Tucked away inside a garage-like space, it’s easy to miss and it doesn’t seem to get a ton of foot traffic.
 I prefer it that way because the baristas have time to talk to you and are happy to explain everything you want to know about their locally-sourced coffee.

 Rather than offering a rotating bean of choice, here you get to pick the bean you want – locally-sourced, roasted on-site in small-batches and placed right on the counter, so you can actually see and smell each bean.
-The concept is really cool.
 If you feel overwhelmed by the options, just tell the barista what your palettes are in for and they’ll help you pick the right bean.

-If you want to learn how to harvest and process coffee you can visit their coffee farm on a guided half-day trip.
+If you want to learn how coffee is produced you can visit their coffee farm on a guided half-day trip.

 Where: Carrera 35 #7-60, El Poblado

 What to try: Colombian beans from Antioquia, Tolima or Cauca.

 Tucked away in the Barrio Manila, Hija Mia (which means my daughter) is a different kind of café owned by a Colombian-Aussie couple.
 It’s inspired by the coffee scene in Australia and could be credited with bringing the flat white to Colombia but what I love about Hija Mia is their aim to deliver good Colombian coffee to Colombians at home.
 This used to be a challenge (and still is), since the best Colombian coffee has always been exported for profit instead of local consumption.
 Hija Mia has been able to source high-quality green beans from micro lots near Medellin before they get exported.
 They also roast in-house so you know you’re getting the freshest cup.